iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 ### Small example walkthrough

-First let's get familiar and understand the inherent convexity caused by ReLU and the second layer.
+First, let's get familiar and understand the inherent convexity caused by ReLU and the second layer.
 To do so, we will take simple yet non-convex examples and find their global minima using a convex problem.

 #### One ReLU, no second layer, no regularization